bifferos/jellynas/README.md

 On Windows it's available [via chocolatey](https://community.chocolatey.org/packages/zim) (I've never tried this).

-Of course, you can just follow the instructions on the Zim homepage if you prefer.
+You can just follow the instructions on the Zim homepage if you prefer.